 Then here's one more question for you; have you thought about being a local tour guide?

-Variations on the theme: Gallery or museum host
+Variations on the theme: Gallery or museum host.

-There is a steady demand for tutoring students of all levels in particular subjects such as Math, Physics and English, for example.
+Knowledge is power.
+But the right kind of knowledge can also be money in your pocket.
+There is a steady demand for tutoring students of all levels in particular subjects such as math, physics, and English.

-Many English speaking people want to learn a second or third language, making French, Spanish and German (to name three of the most popular) tutoring a good business opportunity.
+Many English speaking people want to learn a second or third language, making French, Spanish, and German (to name three of the most popular) tutoring a good business opportunity.

-There is also a steady demand for teaching people who aren't native speakers of English how to speak and write English (English as a Second Language, a.k.a.
-ESL).
-Influxes of immigrants from Middle Eastern companies means people who can speak and read Arabic will find there's no shortage of work available.
+There is also a steady demand for teaching people who aren't native speakers of English how to speak and write English (English as a Second Language, aka ESL).
+Influxes of immigrants from West Asian companies means people who can speak and read Arabic will find there's no shortage of work available.